 Also, I’ve included a video at the end along with an illustration below of all the main parts.

 To keep track of what goes where use masking tape to label each door/drawer front and its matching cabinet box/drawer.

 If you’re reusing original handles and hinges, label the paired hinges with their doors and location.

-Remember though, fitting new handles and hinges is an inexpensive way of adding a nice finishing touch to your project.
+Remember though, fitting new handles and hinges are an inexpensive way of adding a nice finishing touch to your project.

 Using a cordless driver/screwdriver, remove all doors, handles and hinges.

 Remove drawers from units and unscrew fronts.
 Keep all small removable hardware and screws together in plastic bags and store in a safe place.

 If you must paint cabinet boxes in situ, cover countertops with rosin paper and masking tape.
 Cover the backsplash with thin plastic.